Longview mill not included in Weyerhaeuser curtailments

-Weyerhaeuser Co.'s Longview mill will not be affected by curtailments expected to reduce companywide operating capacities next month, company spokespeople said Tuesday.
+Weyerhaeuser Co.'s Longview mill will not be affected by curtailments and reduced shift postures expected to reduce companywide operating capacities next month, company spokespeople said Tuesday.

 Weyerhaeuser expects a 20% reduction in lumber operations, a 15% reduction in oriented strand board operations and a 15% to 25% reduction for engineered wood products, according to a news release.